Alok-Raturi/Poly-proof-module-3/Readme.md

         * After configuration, run npx hardhat run scripts/deploy.ts --network <network name>
         * You will get a contract address and a verification status with respect to your input.json.

+### Important command:
+       * npm i  => to install all the dependencies of your project.
+       * npx hardhat circom  => to compile the circuit
+       * npx hardhat run scripts/deploy.ts --network <network name>  => to deploy the verification contract on a testnet